natescherer/OktaAdmin/README.md

 # OktaAdmin

-A PowerShell module to simplify Okta Admin tasks.
+A PowerShell module to simplify tasks for Okta admins.
 Designed to be similar to Active Directory/Azure PowerShell cmdlets.

 This module is unofficial and is neither developed nor supported by Okta.